TaBayram/vscode-miisync/README.md

 * `system`: Array of systems to connect to.
     * `name`: Name of the system.
 Your choice
     * `isMain`: Only one of the system must be true.
 Connects to this system.
+    * `severity`: Severity level of the system.
+The higher the more confirms asked for operations.
     * `host`: Address of the target system. google or 11.22.33
     * `port`: Port of the target system.
 100, 50000.
     * `username`: Your username in the mii system to authenticate.